 There are bins in all the car parks at the bottom of the mountain, but no bins on the mountain itself, for obvious reasons.

 Remember that things like banana skins and orange peel are also litter – what is called ‘organic litter’.
-They take a good couple of years to decompose, and apart from looking unsightly, they poison the fragile mountain soil because they are not native.
+They take a good couple of years to decompose, and apart from looking unsightly, they poison the fragile mountain soil (by altering the pH) because they are not native.

 Volunteer wardens patrol the paths at weekends, chatting with the public and also picking up litter, but you can help by picking up any litter you see.
 As a result of regular litter picking (some 500 bags of litter are collected on Snowdon annually) you will hopefully find the mountain a much cleaner place.